Last Updated on May 6, 2021 by cryptocreed

 The notice goes on to explain; “the company is still in his formative stages but it is aggressively encouraging members to buy digital money and promising very high returns and rewards on ~First come first served basis

-Onecoin is a Multi Level Marketing (MLM) system, through which propspective investors buy packages of “tokens” that can be redeemed on a platform said to act as a hub for mining, or the process by which new transaction are added to a blockchain.In hallmark of the pyramid scheme concept Onecoin also teases major financial gains for those who can recruit others to invest- a characteristic that has sparked criticism and accuastions of being scam.
+Onecoin is a Multi-Level Marketing (MLM) system, through which prospective investors buy packages of “tokens” that can be redeemed on a platform said to act as a hub for mining, or the process by which new transactions are added to a blockchain.
+As the hallmark of the pyramid scheme concept, Onecoin also teases major financial gains for those who can recruit others to invest- a characteristic that has sparked criticism and accusations of being a scam.

 The warning represents the latest scrutiny directed towards Onecoin, which has drawn the ire of regulators across Europe, also sparking an investigation by the London Police.
 Nigeria’s Central bank issued a similar warning last month, today missive indicates that financial overseers in Africa are looking at Onecoin more closely.

-In addition to Onecoin, the document names Bitcoin, XRP, Peercoin, namecoin, dogecoin, litecoin, bytecoin, primecoin, and blackcoin as other examples.
+In addition to Onecoin, the document names Bitcoin, XRP, Peercoin, namecoin, dogecoin, litecoin, bytecoin, primecoin, and blockchain as other examples.